Where is David Watson now?

 A former England under 21 player, Watson was in goal for the majority of Barnsley’s one and only season in the Premier League in 1997-98.

-Upon retiring, David Watson worked his way up the coaching ladder and worked as a goalkeeper coach at Northampton Town, Oldham Athletic, Huddersfield Town, Nottingham Forest and also the England U19 national side.
+Upon retiring, he worked his way up the coaching ladder and worked as a goalkeeper coach at Northampton Town, Oldham Athletic, Huddersfield Town, Nottingham Forest and also the England U19 national side.

 Check out these great deals on replica football shirts and grab yourself a bargain.